Dash-Industry-Forum/Guidelines-Security/10-General.inc.md

 Representations in the same adaptation set SHALL use the same [=protection scheme=].
 Representations in different adaptation sets MAY use different [=protection schemes=].
 If both [=protection schemes=] are used in the same period, all encrypted representations in that period SHALL be provided using both [=protection schemes=].
 That is, the only permissible scenario for using both [=protection schemes=] together is to offer them as equal alternatives to target DASH clients with different capabilities.

-Representations that contain the same media content using different [=protection schemes=] SHALL use different [=content keys=].
+Representations that contain the same media content using different [=protection schemes=] SHOULD use different [=content keys=].
 This protects against some cryptographic attacks [[MSPR-EncryptionModes]].

 ## Robustness ## {#CPS-robustness}